 If you want to store one-time or recurring backups to your own Amazon S3 bucket at Amazon Web Services (AWS), you must secure your container using AWS Identity and Access Management (IAM).

-Below we provide step-by-step instructions on how you can use IAM to create an account user specifically for mLab that can only access a single bucket in your S3 account.
-Steps
+Below we provide step-by-step instructions on how you can use IAM to create a custom policy for an account user that mLab can use to access your AWS S3 bucket.

 - Log in to the AWS Management Console

-- Click “IAM” or visit this URL after logging in
+- Click “IAM” or visit the IAM Console

 - Create a custom policy (e.g “mLabS3BackupsPolicy”)